Scott3142/scott3142.github.io/_pages/about.md

 layout: default
 permalink: /about/

-heroRes: I am currently a PhD student studying Mathematics at Cardiff University, working alongside my supervisor <a href="https://www.cardiff.ac.uk/people/view/98638-davies-chris" target="_blank">Dr. Chris Davies</a>.
-My research is based primarily in fluid dynamics and in particular hydrodynamic stability theory.
-I am interested in laminar flow control techniques and have looked at oscillatory flows over rotating disks and flat plates.
+heroEdu: I am currently Digital Literacy Lead at Bridgend College, developing bespoke digital content for a variety of curriculum areas.
+I am passionate about research, technology and education and am interested in new and innovative ways to deliver computing and emerging technologies to students.
+I am a Raspberry Pi Certified Educator and a Google Level 2 Certified Educator and am always interested in progressing my knowledge and skills.
+If you would like to find out more, visit my <a href="/teaching">teaching</a> pages or <a href="/contact">get in touch</a>!

+heroRes: My PhD in Mathematics at Cardiff University involved research into hydrodynamic stability theory and methods for delaying transition to turbulence in flight.
+Working alongside my supervisor <a href="https://www.cardiff.ac.uk/people/view/98638-davies-chris" target="_blank">Dr. Chris Davies</a>, I demonstrated that a periodic modulation to the rotation rate of a rotating disk resulted in stabilisation across the boundary layer.
 To find out more, visit my <a href="/research">research</a> pages or <a href="/contact">get in touch</a>!

-heroEdu: I am also interested in computing for education, and have run several workshops and classes using Raspberry Pi computers, BBC MicroBit and Arduinos.
-I am a Raspberry Pi Certified Educator and am very interested in new and innovative ways to deliver computing to school students.
-If you would like to find out more, visit my <a href="/teaching">teaching</a> pages or <a href="/contact">get in touch</a>!
 ---

+<p>{{ page.heroEdu }}</p>

+<p><br></p>

 <p>{{ page.heroRes }}</p>

-<p><br></p>

-<p>{{ page.heroEdu }}</p>

 <p><br></p>